 Another method Social Security uses is to determine whether you are able to perform the job as it is ordinarily required by employers.
 When classifying your previous work, Social Security refers to a resource known as the Dictionary of Occupational Titles or DOT.
 This is essentially a listing of jobs and their physical and mental requirements.
 The DOT was last updated in 1991; therefore, the way that the job is performed in the national economy may differ from how it was classified in the DOT.
 However, it must be established that the way you performed the job is standard throughout the industry and not just a special circumstance that was unique to your previous employer’s requirements.

 Social Security’s rules regarding past work have a lot of intricacies, and it is difficult to navigate this process on your own.
-You are more likely to succeed in your disability claim if you retain an experienced attorney to represent you in the process.
+You are more likely to succeed in your disability claim if you retain an experienced Social Security Disability Lawyer to represent you in the process.
 Call LaBovick Law Group at (561) 625-8400 for a free case evaluation.